-Figure 1 presents a visualization of accumulated data (right) for a sample stimulus (left).
-Thicker lines between dots indicate transitions (edges) used by a larger number of subjects.
+Figure 1 presents a visualization of accumulated data (right panel) for a sample stimulus (left panel).
+Thicker lines between dots indicate transitions (edges) used by a larger number of participants.
 The lines are bisected due to the two possible directions to move along these edges.
 Each half refers to those transitions that started at the dot next to it.
 Halves representing fewer than three transitions are not displayed for the sake of clarity.
-Figure 1 illustrates that in the absence of any conspicuous order (upper left part of the display) we find high variability of chosen edges, whereas the linearly arranged dots on the right and at the bottom of the display were almost always scanned in the same order.
+Figure 1 illustrates that in the absence of any conspicuous order (as in the upper left part of the sample stimulus) there is high variability of chosen edges across participants, whereas the linearly arranged dots (such as those on the right and at the bottom of the sample stimulus) were almost always scanned in the same order.

-In addition, the quantitative analysis of the data allowed us to investigate the effect of rotating the stimuli: Were there directional influences on the scan paths, for example according to the subjects' reading direction?
-This was analyzed by comparing similarities (as defined above) between the scan paths of different subjects.
+In addition, the quantitative analysis of the data allowed us to investigate the effect of rotating the stimuli: Were there directional influences on the scan paths, for example according to the viewers' reading direction?
+This was analyzed by comparing similarities (as defined above) between the scan paths of different participants.
 If the scan paths for the same stimuli shown in the same orientation were more similar to each other than the ones for different orientations of the same stimuli, this would indicate that the rotation exerted an effect.
-Actually, the average similarity value for the same orientation turned out to be 19.43 edges per path, while the value between different orientations was 19.42, constituting no significant difference, t < 1.
+In fact, the average similarity value for the same orientation was 19.43 edges per path, while the value between different orientations was 19.42, constituting no significant difference, t < 1.
 Consequently, it was justified not to assume any directional influence.
-So we averaged the data for each of the five original stimuli over its four different orientations for subsequent analyses.
+So we averaged the data for each of the five original stimuli over its four different orientations for all subsequent analyses.